BillTheTsar/Shuttle-Detection/docs/technical_design_mkdocs.md

 ---

-**Problem 3: frequent calibration triggers indicate model uncertainty**
+**Pathology 3: frequent calibration triggers indicate model uncertainty**

 So far, if we detect unstable behavior during a fast step, we would replace the fast step prediction with one from calibration step.
 However, calibration step is not error-proof